Widezadenis/LengthOfStay-Project/README.md

-# LengthOfStay Predictive Dasboard
+# LengthOfStay Predictive Dashboard

-# Project OVerview:
+# Project Overview:
 This project analyzes hospital admission data to predict patient length of stay (LoS).
 By identifying risk factors at admission, this dashboard aims to improve resource allocation and patient flow management.

 ###### Dataset: Microsoft Hospital Length of Stay dataset (100,000+ admissions, 28 clinical features)